alanng10/Secane/Docue/Web/a.md

 Web program can host network.
 The network port host is a virtual port that is implone by browser.
-Web program need to ask for client permit before it can host network.

 The Uri tool https orn file proto.